 The Tenant Resource Center is an excellent source of information should you encounter housing problems (with your landlord or your roommates).
-For more information, visit their web site at: www.tenantresourcecenter.org.

 SCAMS

 There are scams in Madison, just like there are throughout the world.
 Please be careful if you decide to send any money to reserve an apartment prior to your arrival (or if you plan to sublet your apartment when you depart Madison).
 When possible, we encourage you to instead arrange appointments so you can see apartments upon your arrival.
 There have been some incidents where students have lost money in housing scams.